 Study Findings

-This section of the report documents findings that emerged throughout the staff and implementer interviews and participant and partial participant interviews.
-The findings are organized by the topic areas and each topic area concludes by comparing Phase 2 study findings against identified best practices in the SEM Best Practices Report.
-The Evaluators sought to gather input from program staff, implementers, program participants, partial participants, and nonparticipants.
-The study findings are based on the interview responses, shown below:
+This section of the report documents findings that emerged from the staff, implementation vendor, participant, and partial participant interviews.
+The findings are organized by topic area, and each topic area concludes by comparing Phase 2 study findings against identified best practices in the SEM Best Practices Report to supplement primary data collection and findings.
+The team sought to gather input from utility program staff, implementation vendors, program participants, partial participants, and nonparticipants.
+The study findings are based on the interview responses, shown in Table 3-1:

-Table 3-1.3 Interview counts
+Table 3-1.
+Interview counts